 “You’re ruining our meeting!” a councilman complained.
 Lefty said he started making strange static sounds because he could not hear Mike Vintzileos as “Mr.” Bongholeo.

-Lefty said Far Hills has a racist history of KKK rallies.
+Lefty Grimes said Far Hills has a racist history of KKK rallies.

 “They voted for Jim Crow.
 They banned recreational and medical in Far Hills.
-It’s just sad,” Lefty said.
+It’s just sad,” he noted.

 Lefty said he wants to kneel for five minutes of silence and pray at a council meeting during the time granted to speak.